xxfoundation/elixxir-server/README.md

       --registrationCode string   Registration code used for first time registration.
 This is a unique code provided by xx network.
 (Required)
-      --useGpu                    Toggles use of the GPU. (default true)
+      --useGPU                    Toggles use of the GPU. (default true)

 Use "server [command] --help" for more information about a command.